 Remote Learning Program students can proceed at their own pace, when it suits them.
 Depending on the course, this entails approximately 40-60 hours of self-study.

 Candidates will attend the second stage of training at ATTAR’s Melbourne or Perth Training Facilities and receive classroom-based tuition consolidating and solidifying their theory knowledge gained from the self-study and focus on the practical aspects of the method.
 This on-site training includes access to ATTAR’s extensive range of training resources.
 At the conclusion of the course, candidates will sit the applicable ISO 9712 Examinations.

-Refer to our current Course Schedule for RLP Classroom dates.
+Refer to our current Course Schedule for RLP Level 2 & 3 classroom dates.

 Eddy Current Training – Levels 1, 2 & 3

 In Eddy Current testing, electrical currents are generated in a conductive material by an induced magnetic field.